JayCesar/JayCesar/README.md

 🎥 I really enjoy editing videos and I have a channel where I upload videos from time to time;

-💂 I won a scholarship in London, where I improved my English and had unforgettable experiences;
+💂 I won an international scholarship in London, where I improved my English and had unforgettable experiences;

 🎬 I'm in love with science fiction movies.